lbormann/darts-caller/README.md

 #### **-C / --caller**

 Sets a specific caller.
 On start the application displays a list of installed callers; copy the name of chosen one and paste it here.
-By default this is 'None' meaning the application will use the sound-files of argument '-M' or a random caller if this is configurated (see next).
+By default this is 'None' meaning the application uses sound-files of argument '-M' or a random caller if this is configurated (see next).
+Note: if you set this to '1' the arguments '-R' and '-L' are no more relevant.

 #### **-R / --random_caller**